milesd123/Arduino-Java-Protocol/README.md

 # Protocol:

-0x21: Magic number, resembles the beginning of a message
+KEYS:

-INFO TYPE:
+- 0x21: MAGIC NUMBER, used to indicate the beginning of a structured message
 - 0x30: info string in UTF-8 format, maximum of 100 characters long
 - 0x31: error string in UTF-8 format, maximum of 100 characters long
 - 0x32: timestamp, 4-byte integer, milliseconds since reset